 As seen throughout this text, if you look at almost any movement throughout history, those dubbed as “radicals” usually end up being right in hindsight.
 You probably think “okay, centrists might have been wrong in the past but surely we know better now, right?”
 I hate to break it to you but chances are if you have a centrist take it’ll most likely be considered evil at worst and laughable at best when it’s examined in hindsight 50 years from now.
 The same people going on television complaining about looting and rioting when it comes to BLM wouldn’t be fighting alongside Martin Luther King, no matter how much they think they would.
 The next time you’re introduced to a political issue, don’t take the easy way out and propose a compromise for the sake of compromise.
 Look at both sides critically, do your research, and form your own conclusion.
 The bottom line is this: taking a centrist position does not make you intellectually superior.
 In fact, it’s one of the most intellectually lazy things you can do as centrists have been historically wrong.

-Dan Siddiqui is a social media influencer, political activist, public speaker, and published journalist in his senior year of high school.
-He has over 92,000 followers on TikTok (@politicaldan) and hosts the Youth In Policy Podcast, which has interviewed guests such as 2020 presidential candidates Jo Jorgensen and Howie Hawkins.
-In addition, he’s the political lead for Sunrise Silicon Valley, where he organizes and leads several protests in the bay area.
+Dan Siddiqui is a political activist and public speaker in his senior year of high school.
+He hosts the Youth In Policy podcast which has featured guests such as Noam Chomsky, Jo Jorgensen, and Howie Hawkins.
+In addition, he’s the political lead for the Silicon Valley chapter of the Sunrise Movement where he’s organized several protests in the bay area.